osu-tournament-rating/otr-wiki/contribution/README.md

 * Always approve or request changes on PRs where you are assigned as a reviewer in a timely fashion.
 PRs that have a reviewer assigned but with no feedback from said reviewer should never be merged.
 * Always link to any issues that PRs address.
 Adding a line such as `closes #12` is sufficient.
 * Always resolve all conversations in a PR before merging.
+* If marked as an assignee to a PR, you are allowed to merge it.
+Do not merge PRs where you are not an assignee.
+The PR creator is expected to add at least one assignee.
+Feel free to self-assign your PRs, or add another assignee as you deem appropriate.
+Self-assigning is especially useful when your PR still needs work to avoid accidental merges from other maintainers.